zkyseu/O2SFormer/README.md

 <details>
   <summary>3.
 Inference/Demo</summary>
 We take the O2SFormer with ResNet34 as an example.
 You first download the weight of the model and then run the following code to get the visualization result.
-Results are saved in save.jpg.
+Result is saved in save.jpg.

 ```sh
  python infer_img.py configs/resnet_34_culane.py --checkpoint model_res34.pth --img_path /path/img